uncefact/spec-untp/.github/ISSUE_TEMPLATE/untp-issue-template.md

 ---
 name: UNTP issue template
-about: Aeneral template for raising any issue about UNTP specificaiton.
+about: A general template for raising any issue about UNTP specificaiton.
 title: ''
 labels: ''
 assignees: ''